Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Discussion: Feasibility of a peer recommendation intervention

 \subsection{Acceptability}

-Acceptability refers to how participants react to the intervention.
-Specifically, we collected evidence of acceptability via explicit participant preferences (sec. \ref{sec:survey_characteristics}) and feedback (sec. \ref{sec:explicit_rec_feedback}).
-Pre-study, the characteristics identified as most important for potential peer connections were a similar diagnosis, treatment, and engaging writing.
+\textbf{Recommendations were inflexible---and often rejected by participants.} Acceptability refers to how participants react to the intervention.
+Pre-study, the characteristics identified as most important for potential peer connections were a similar diagnosis, treatment, and engaging writing (sec.~\ref{sec:survey_characteristics}).
 These were the most frequently mentioned characteristics in recommendation feedback as well, with the addition of similar age.
-In general, the recommendations were only modestly acceptable to participants; 39\% of specific recommendations were deemed irrelevant, frequently due to a lack of common ground between the participant and the recommended site.
-We chose a modeling approach that optimizes for interactions and does not explicitly reward similarity.
-Future peer recommenders might consider including features that capture the specific aspects of similarity deemed most important to users.
+Only 8 participants gave explicit feedback (sec.~\ref{sec:explicit_rec_feedback}).
+To those participants, recommendations were only modestly acceptable; 39\% of specific recommendations were deemed irrelevant, frequently due to a lack of common ground between the participant and the recommended site.
+Future peer recommenders might consider including model features that capture the specific aspects of similarity deemed most important to users.
 For example, users might volunteer information about health condition, or it might be inferred from existing disclosures~\cite{li_condition_2018}.

-We received several explicit requests from users to alter the types of recommendations they were receiving, and one request from a user for the ability to filter the recommendations.
+We received three explicit requests from users to alter the types of recommendations they were receiving, and one request from a user for the ability to filter the recommendations.
 Functionally, these requests speak to the coordination role played by a recommendation system.
 In clinical contexts, a human coordinator can incorporate this feedback to alter their peer matching approach on an individual level~\cite{taylor_peer_2016}.
-An algorithmic recommendation system faces a much greater challenge soliciting useful feedback on social matches~\cite{terveen_social_2005}.
-By offering tooling to provide feedback, recommendation users can \textit{self}-coordinate.
-Designing for self-coordination introduces trade-offs between user learning, system explanations, and ease of use~\cite{gajos_people_2022}.
-An alternative might be designing peer matching systems with a human coordinator ``in the loop''; the recommendation system could function as an assistance tool to facilitate matching thousands of peers simultaneously.
+An algorithmic recommendation system faces a much greater challenge soliciting useful feedback~\cite{terveen_social_2005}.
+By designing feedback interfaces, recommendation users could \textit{self}-coordinate, at the risk of trade-offs between user learning and ease of use~\cite{gajos_people_2022}.